ddantas/visiongl/README.txt

 Compilation

-The library requires OpenCV 2.5 or superior, CUDA 4 or superior, and freeglut 3 or superior.
+The library requires OpenCV 2.5 or superior, CUDA 4 or superior, GLEW 1.6 or superior and freeglut 3 or superior.

 Please open the Makefile and edit the variables OPENCV_PATH, CUDA_PATH, referring to the paths where OpenCV and CUDA are installed.
 Edit also